anesriad/anesriad/README.md

 ##  Hire me on Upwork (100% Job Success / Top Rated Plus): https://www.upwork.com/freelancers/anasriad
 ## My Portfolio:

-→ Currently working as a data analyst and BI consultant for a tech company (contract) → 3 years of experience as a consultant data scientist, delivering solutions across industries like Sales, HR, Tech, Law, and SaaS <br>
+→ Currently working as a data analyst and BI consultant for a tech company (contract) <br>
+→ 3 years of experience as a consultant data scientist, delivering solutions across industries like Sales, HR, Tech, Law, and SaaS <br>
 → Content creator on LinkedIn (6k+ followers) and YouTube (2k+ subs) sharing content data science and growth <br>
 → Ex-co-founder of Syndic8, a musical event company that scaled to 6 figures and professional DJ for 5 years <br>